sothawo/mapjfx-demo/README.md

 ## building the program

 this project is built using mvn.
-The library jar is created by running `mvn package`
+The library jar is created by running `mvn package`.
+This creates as well an application directory structure in _target/mapjfx-demo_.
+You can copy this whole directory to a machine which has Java8 installed and start the program by using the scripts found in the _bin_ directory.
+Or start it on the machine where you did the build  using

+_(cd target/mapjfx-demo && ./bin/mapjfx-demo)_

+or all in one:

+_mvn package && (cd target/mapjfx-demo && ./bin/mapjfx-demo)_

 ## version history

 the version of this artifact is always the same as the one of the integrated mapjfx component.

-### 1.1.0-SNAPSHOT
+### 1.1.2-SNAPSHOT

 current development version

+### 1.1.1

+* added configurable options to the left of the window

+### 1.1.0

+* intial version